Local Simulations of Instabilities Driven by Composition Gradients in the ICM: Introduction

-In this paper, we present the first nonlinear numerical simulations of the instabilities that feed off a gradient in composition using a modified version of the MHD code Athena \citep{stone_athena:_2008}.
-The instabilities considered are \emph{i)} the Magneto-Thermo-Compositional Instability (MTCI) which is maximally unstable when the magnetic field is perpendicular to gravity \emph{ii)} the Heat- and Particle-flux-driven Buoyancy Instability (HPBI) which is maximally unstable when the magnetic field is parallel to gravity and \emph{iii)} the diffusion modes which are maximally unstable when the magnetic field is parallel to gravity.
 The MTCI and HPBI will be present in isothermal atmospheres in which the composition increases with height while diffusion modes can be present regardless of the direction of the gradient in composition \citep{Pes13}.
 The linear dispersion relation presented in \cite{Ber15a} is used to compare with the linear evolution of the simulations.
 We find good agreement thereby confirming both the linear theory and our numerical method.
 For the nonlinear evolution of the instabilities we find that the magnetic field inclination goes to roughly $45^{\circ}$ independently of whether the magnetic field is initially horizontal (MTCI) or vertical (HPBI).
 This is contrary to the instabilities driven by temperature gradients where the average magnetic field becomes almost vertical (horizontal) for an initially horizontal (vertical) magnetic field \citep{Par05,Par08}.
 The simple explanation is that the MTCI and HPBI, both of which grow when the the composition increases with height, can operate simultaneously.
 They are therefore driving the average angle in opposite directions, compromising at roughly $45^{\circ}$.
 The MTI and HBI, being dependent on temperature gradients in opposite directions, cannot grow at the same time and so they grow unabated by their counterpart.
 We also find that both types of instabilities cause turbulent mixing of the Helium concentration.
 We conclude that, in the idealized numerical settings that we employ, instabilities driven by the free energy supplied by a gradient in composition saturate by alleviating the gradient and thereby removing the source of free energy.

 The rest of the paper is organized as follows: We start out by introducing the equations of kinetic MHD in Section \ref{sec:Kinetic MHD for a binary mixture} and how they can be solved numerically in Section \ref{sec:Numerical method and initial conditions}.
 In section \ref{sec:Simulations of the Linear Regime} we demonstrate that the simulations agree with the linear theory for isothermal atmospheres and we illustrate how the growth rates depend on some of the key parameters of the problem.
 We also use atmospheres with gradients in both temperature and composition, motivated by the model of \cite{Pen09} and discussed in \cite{Ber15a}, to show that the theory and simulations also agree with both gradients present.
 In Section \ref{sec:Simulations of the Nonlinear Regime}, we consider the nonlinear evolution of the MTCI and HPBI in isothermal atmospheres in order to determine how they saturate.
 We summarize and outline future work in Section \ref{sec:Summary and discussion}.